12 Fully Funded Summer Programs for International High School Students

 Eligibility: High school girls and gender-expansive teens aged 13-18 years from around the world

-High school students worldwide who are passionate about technology and belong to an underrepresented gender in STEM can consider participating in Kode with Klossy, a free, two-week virtual coding program.
+High school students worldwide who are passionate about technology and identify as underrepresented in STEM can consider participating in Kode with Klossy, a free, two-week virtual coding program.
 You’ll be placed in a track such as web development, mobile apps, machine learning, or data science based on your interests and prior experience.
 The curriculum emphasizes real-world applications, enabling you to create functional projects, such as websites or chatbots.
 Sessions include collaborative work, guest speakers from the tech industry, and community-building events.
 The camps are designed to promote both technical proficiency and collaborative problem-solving.

 8. Rockefeller University - Summer Science Research Program